mikewarot/iceberg/DESIGN_LOG.md

 in my router once I decide to test across the actual internet.

 It seems that SQL-lite is the way to go for local database stuff.
 The local Web UI is going to be one of the tricky bits

+I've got a lot of reading to do.

+For now, it's on the Windows command line, Python 3.10, and IDLE for interactive stuff I'm using NotePad++ and GIT GUI for pushing/pulling stuff to github